 At the start, there will be two buses for sweat bags.
 Buses will be parked on Rosedale Road just south of Calistoga within 30 yards of the start line.
 The sweat bags will be transported to Vintage High School where they will be waiting in the gymnasium to be reunited with their runners.
 Runners are responsible for guaranteeing that their race number is clearly discernible on the sweat bags.

 Runners are required to use good sense and not pack anything of value in sweat bags.
 Leave valuables at the hotel desk or in another secure location.
-Double-knot your car key to your shoelaces.
-THE MARATHON IS NOT RESPONSIBLE FOR LOST, STOLEN, OR DAMAGED SWEAT BAGS OR CONTENTS.
+Double-knot your car key to your shoelace.
 The marathon is not responsible for clothing a runner discards along the course.
-Where possible, race personnel will transport discarded clothing to the awards area at the finish, but they will not arrive until well after the finish of the race.
-The chances of discarded clothing finding its way to the quad at Vintage High School are greatly increased if the runner discards the clothing at an official aid station, but once again, the marathon is not responsible for any discarded clothing, valuables, or personal items.
+Anything found along the course will the washed and donated to local shelters in need.
+The Marathon is not responsible for lost, stolen, or damaged sweat bags or contents.

-You can download an aerial view of our finish area (PDF ~400KB).
+You can download an aerial view of our finish area Finish Area Aeriel View (pdf).

 6-HOUR CUTOFF TIME